MechanicalRock/mechanicalrock.github.io/_posts/2021-05-18-managing-react-application-state-with-context.md

 There is one thing that should be mentioned and that is *performance*.
 Whenever the value of the Context changes, it triggers a re-render of all the child components of that Context which, in our use case isn't all that bad.
 However, if you have a large number of child components or those components are computationally expensive to render, you may want to look at the solutions provided in this [Github Issue](https://github.com/facebook/react/issues/15156#issuecomment-474590693).

 I've included all of the code shown above in a [Github Repository](https://github.com/MechanicalRock/react-provider-example) along with tests and an example of how to increase the performance of your components.
 If you want to read more about front-end development here at Mechanical Rock I would highly recommend checking out [FED Talk!
-Episode 1: Getting Started with React & Material UI](https://mechanicalrock.github.io/2021/04/27/fed-talk-s01e01-getting-started.html).
+Episode 1: Getting Started with React & Material UI](https://mechanicalrock.github.io/2021/04/27/fed-talk-s01e01-getting-started.html) or if we can help you build amazing React applications hosted in the cloud, [get in touch!](https://www.mechanicalrock.io/lets-get-started/)